TNC Archive 2019

 BRAINWASHED (that is our working title), is a feature documentary, based on my cinematic talk Sex and Power: The Visual Language of Oppression.

-When did you realize you wanted to make a documentary about your Sex and Power: The Visual Language of Oppression talk?
+When did you realise you wanted to make a documentary about your Sex and Power: The Visual Language of Oppression talk?

 Did you have any apprehensions about making Brainwashed?